-- 3. The furnace fan should start to blow immediately after setting the thermostat. - 4.
-After approximately 30 seconds, the furnace burner should light. - 5.
+- 2. Move SYSTEM switch from Off to Heat and set the desired temperature using the Temp Selector slider. - 3.
+Furnace fan should start to blow immediately after setting the thermostat. - 4.
+After about 30 seconds, the furnace burner should light. - 5.
 The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.

-If heat does not come out of the heat ducts after a minute or so, the burner is not lit.
+NOTE: If heat does not come out of the heat ducts after a minute or so the burner is not lit.

-Turn the thermostat OFF for 3-5 minutes, ensure Propane Gas Tank switch is on and tank is not empty, then repeat Steps 2-4.
+Turn thermostat off for 3-5 minutes, check to be sure propane gas tank valve is open and tank is not empty, then try steps 2-4 again.

-If the furnace will not light after three attempts, go to "Shut Down" steps and contact your dealer or a local RV service center for repair.
+If the furnace will not light after three attempts, go to Shut Down steps and contact your dealer or a local RV service center for repair.